How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Can I work remotely for foreign clients while in Laos?

-The legal basis is a grey area.
-The LA-B2 does not explicitly authorise work for overseas clients, and enforcement of remote working arrangements is minimal in practice.
-However, tax obligations are a separate matter entirely — foreigners staying more than 183 days who receive remuneration from abroad may have Lao personal income tax obligations under Lao law.
+The LA-B2 does not explicitly authorise work for overseas clients.
+Tax obligations are a separate matter — under Lao tax law, foreigners staying more than 183 days who receive remuneration from abroad are obligated to pay personal income tax.
 Do not assume any exemption.
 Seek qualified local tax advice.

 Q